Chandrika-sudo/React-Flow/README.md

 ## Project Structure
 text
 src/
-├── BasicReactFlow.jsx    # Main component with flow logic
+├── BasicReactFlow.jsx

-├── BasicReactFlow.css    # Styles for the application
+├── BasicReactFlow.css

-├── App.js               # Root application component
+├── App.js

-└── index.js             # Application entry point
+└── index.js

 ## Usage

 Adding Blocks: Drag blocks from the sidebar to the canvas

 Connecting Nodes: Click and drag from the handles of nodes to create connections